A year ago I knew I wasn’t happy. I felt the discontent deep inside me. It rattled my bones.

 Two days later I sat down with my boss and told him I wanted to move on with my life.
 I had worked at the same corporation for twelve years, diligently climbing the corporate ladder one rung at time, but it was time for me to move on.
 We worked out an exit plan together, and in a few months I was out of there without a definitive plan of how to live.

-And now, a year later, everything is different.
+And now, a year later, in 2011, everything is different.
 For the first time in my life I can answer that same question much differently: Yes, this is what I’ve been waiting for my entire life.

 It’s a question worth asking.